Pat Murphy (baseball manager): Personal life

-Murphy has a daughter, Keli, from a relationship early in his life.
-Keli married Pedro Álvarez in 2011.

-Murphy had a son, Kai, born to his second wife in the year 2000.
-As of October 2024 Kai plays as an outfielder in the Padres' organization.
+Murphy's daughter, Keli, married Pedro Álvarez in 2011.
+Murphy has a son, Kai, born to his second wife in 2000.
+As of March 2026, Kai plays as an outfielder in the Padres' organization.

-Murphy had two marriages which ended in divorce, the first divorce in the 1990s and the second in 2000.

-Murphy also has sons born circa 2015 and circa 2019, and has shared custody of both.
+Murphy has divorced twice, with his first divorce in the 1990s and the second in 2000.
+He also has sons born circa 2015 and circa 2019 and has shared custody of both.

 Murphy had a heart attack at a team workout in July 2020.
 He was hospitalized and implanted with a stent before being discharged.
 He returned to the team in September.